 Sustainability risks continue to be monitored during annual portfolio reviews and throughout the investment holding period.
 The relevant risks are broadly divided into the three categories of environment, social and governance.
-The ESG section of the review process, whilst formulated by the AIFM and using internal analysis, also relies on third-party data sources including Moody's ESG Solutions Climate on Demand risk analytics and GRESB.
+The ESG section of the review process, whilst formulated by the AIFM and using internal analysis, also relies on third-party data sources including physical climate risk analytics and GRESB.
 By embedding this review into standard processes, the AIFM is able to continue to manage and monitor sustainability risks as they arise.

-(2) Real Estate debt Investments
+(2) Real Estate Debt Investments

-PGIM Real Estate's1 standardized loan documentation also addresses sustainability risks.
+PGIM Real Estate's3 standardized loan documentation also addresses sustainability risks.
 In addition to relevant sustainability risks, where applicable and required, the loan asset management team and loan servicer will monitor compliance with the sustainability and financial covenants throughout the life of the loan to ensure that there is continued knowledge and understanding of the assets.